usnistgov/5gdeploy/docs/tgcs.md

 ```

 Client flags are passed to iperf3 client.
-`#start` may be passed as the first client flag for delayed client start, described in "advanced usage" section.
+`#start` may be passed as the first client flag for delayed client start, described in [advanced usage](tgcs-advanced.md).
 Server flags are not accepted.

 The JSON outputs of each iperf3 container are saved in the stats directory.